 Thumbs-up on Lenovo’s choice of CPU and case; thumbs-sideways on its choice of GPU

-This is the gaming news you need to know from the first week of September.
+Plus: Rudy Giuliani takes on former dictator Manuel Noriega in a Call of Duty legal deathmatch.
+This is the gaming news you need to know for the week of September 26.

 There's a lot of potential in Middle-earth: Shadow of Mordor for a great sequel, but this first attempt is being crushed under the weight of Tolkien's source material.

 Creative Assembly is officially moving on from Rome II and exploring the fall of the Roman Empire with Total War: Attila.

 Steam Music will feel superfluous on a Windows PC, but it'll be vital when Steam Machines launch.

 With new personalized recommendations, a smarter homepage, and community curators Steam just got a whole lot easier to explore.